Who may use the Shimberg Health Sciences Library Computer Lab?

 Computers located in the open area of the library, are available for use by non-USF Health users.
 However, their use is restricted to library resources and health research only.
 Open Internet access is available at the USF Tampa Campus Library and all Tampa-Hillsborough County Public Library branches.

 Our Lab assistants are trained to provide help to Lab users with basic computer problems.
 They are able to help start Microsoft applications, offer help with printing, and restart computers and applications that are `hung up', etc. Please call ahead to check on availability of Lab assistants, if needed.
 Instruction manuals for Microsoft Office software are available for reference use in the Lab.
-The USF Health IS department is also available for general computing and software application assistance at 974-6288.
+The USF IT is also available for general computing and software application assistance at 974-HELP (4357).
+Additional contact information for USF IT here: https://www.usf.edu/it/about-us/helpdesk.aspx

 The Lab is open the same hours as the Library.